satyajit1106/satyajit1106/README.md

 ### Hey there👋
 ## Let's understand what I do?

-Satyajit Patra, an IT undergrad at Visvesvaraya Technological University (VTU), passionate about software development and web technologies.
+Satyajit Patra, an IT undergrad at Acharya Institute of Technology (AIT), passionate about software development and web technologies.
 I love diving into new tech trends, solving complex problems, and building innovative solutions.
 My interests range from full-stack development to exploring the depths of artificial intelligence and cloud technologies.
 ---
 ### 🔭 Current Projects:
 Enhancing my web development skills and working on Google Gemini integration and development using ReactJS, Tailwind CSS, Gemini-API, ReactRouter, Redux-Toolkit.